sensu/sensu-docs/content/sensu-go/5.1/reference/rbac.md

 You can use [sensuctl][2] to view, create, and manage users.

+To test the password for a user:

+{{< highlight shell >}}
+sensuctl user test-creds USERNAME --password 'password'
+{{< /highlight >}}

 To change the password for a user:

 {{< highlight shell >}}
-sensuctl user change-password [USERNAME]
+sensuctl user change-password USERNAME
 {{< /highlight >}}

 To disable a user:

 {{< highlight shell >}}
-sensuctl user disable [USERNAME]
+sensuctl user disable USERNAME
 {{< /highlight >}}

 To re-enable a disabled user:

 {{< highlight shell >}}
-sensuctl user reinstate [USERNAME]
+sensuctl user reinstate USERNAME
 {{< /highlight >}}

 ### User specification